c3333/cpp-docs.de-de/docs/data/oledb/caccessorrowset-class.md

 ### <a name="remarks"></a>Hinweise

-Gibt alle zugeordneten Arbeitsspeicher frei.
+Gibt jeden zugeordneten Arbeitsspeicher frei.

-## <a name="freerecordmemory"></a> CAccessorRowset::FreeRecordMemory
+## <a name="caccessorrowsetfreerecordmemory"></a><a name="freerecordmemory"></a>CAccessorRowset:: freerecordmemory

-Gibt alle Spalten im aktuellen Datensatz, der freigegeben werden müssen frei.
+Gibt alle Spalten im aktuellen Datensatz frei, die freigegeben werden müssen.

 ### <a name="syntax"></a>Syntax